cloudmesh-community/book/chapters/doc/report.md

 easy to detect.

-To avoid all this, we have adopted a the following simple **proven** approach implemented by hundrets of students successfully.
+To avoid all this, we have adopted a the following simple **proven** approach implemented by hundreds of students successfully.

 1. We provide you with a **high quality** report template format that you **must not change**.
 It is a slight improvement to a template